How to Write P.S. in Email Like a Pro (with Examples and Best Practices)

 As a result, P.S. in email aims not to put some emotional attachments at the end of the message, but rather it manifests an offer that provokes the reader.

 Why P.S. is important?
-It could be the last thing in your email that the reader is going to remember.
+A P.S. could be the last thing in your email that the reader is going to remember.
 Most of the time, our brain functions this way regarding memory.
+A meaningful last line of a sentence can hit the sweet spot right away.

 According to Copyblogger, ‘We usually remember three elements of a letter or list –